 Here is an example of slow 12/8 blues in a backing track:

 Blues guitarists actually borrowed the two-beat rhythm pattern (also known as cut time or cut shuffle) from Dixieland and Jazz.
-Two-beat blues is very lively unlike slower blues songs, and have a characteristic base note-chord pattern to to them, where you play the base note than the rest of the chord.
+Two-beat blues is very lively unlike slower blues songs, and have a characteristic base note-chord pattern to them, where you play the bass note than the rest of the chord.

 Listen to Maddy Waters' mojo in two-beat style:

 The 16 refers to a 16th note subdivision which adds a funky sound to the usually slower-paced 16 feel songs.